kaliop-uk/ezmigrationbundle/README.md

 - creation, appending, copy, renaming and deletion of files
 - execution of SQL queries
 - execution of command-line scripts
-- execution of methods of symfony services
+- execution of methods of Symfony services
 - execution of http calls
 - sending of email
+- looping over arrays and executing one of the above actions on each element
 - canceling, snoozing or suspending the migration itself

 The docs describing all supported parameters are in the [DSL Language description](Resources/doc/DSL/README.md)